Businesses Can Take Advantage of Available Financial Relief through the CARES Act

 Further guidance is needed to let companies such as Paychex know how to interpret the law.
 Paychex will continue to monitor legislation and provide additional information.
 Be confident that our compliance and legal teams are in active communication with our contacts at the Small Business Administration and the IRS and will update you as soon as more instructions are available.

-This article was originally published March 27, 2020, when the CARES Act became law, with updates on April 17, June 8, June 25, and August 9.
+This article was originally published March 27, 2020, when the CARES Act became law, with updates on April 17, June 8, June 25, Aug.
+9.

 For all COVID-19 resources provided by Paychex: